Who is Liable in a Boating Accident in Florida?

 Boat or Equipment Manufacturer Liable for Florida Boating Accident Injuries

-When defective safety or navigational equipment causes an injury to a passenger, the manufacturer could be held accountable.
+When defective safety or navigational equipment causes an injury to a passenger, the manufacturer can be held accountable.
 Our Miami lawyer for boat accidents caused by rock pier crashes will thoroughly review your case’s facts to determine what parties should be held liable.
+If the at-fault party is a product manufacturer, you may be able to recover punitive damages in addition to other compensation in Florida.

 Call Our Florida Boat Accident Attorney for a Free Consultation